Nordic PhD Courses in Medical Imaging

 The Centre for Celluar Imaging at Sahlgrenska Academy/University of Gothenburg organizes a PhD course in Celluar Imaging (3 ECTS).

-The Centre has cordially opened the course for Norwegian PhD candidates.
-To encourage and facilitate this participation, MedIm will offer up to five travel and accommodation grants for MedIm members (PhD candidates or Research program students affiliated with one of the MedIm partner institutions).
-Please consult the course program if you are interested in taking part in the course and the workshop.
+For this year's course, MedIm covers five travel and accommodation grants for MedIm members (PhD candidates or Research program students affiliated with one of the MedIm partner institutions).
+Please consult the course program if you are interested in taking part in the course the next time it is scheduled.
 For more information on the organizers, visit the homepage of the Centre for Celluar Imaging.
-Note that the registration for the course has to be directed to the Center for Celluar Imaging.
-If you would like to apply for a travel/accommodation grant from MedIm to take part in the course, please use our online application form.
-The five travel- and accommodation grants will be handed out on a first-come, first-served basis among those eligible for this support.
+This year's five travel- and accommodation grants were handed out on a first-come, first-served basis among those eligible for this support.
+If this opportunity should appear next year, we recommend that you act quickly, as this is a very popular course opportunity for MedIm members.

 PhD Course in Celluar Imaging and 2nd Nordic Superresolution Workshop, University of Gothenburg, 28 March – 4 April 2014